 What to know before buying a transfer switch

-There are several things you need to consider before buying a transfer switch (Check prices here), such as the following:
+There are several things you need to consider before buying a transfer switch such as the following:

-- Some transfer switches are designed only for residential homes.
-It is better if you get an all-around switch that can be used for commercial and industrial applications.
+Some transfer switches are designed for use in residential homes.
+It is better if you get an all-around switch so you can use it for commercial and industrial applications.

 What to consider before you rent a generator: